bemasher/rtlamr/README.md

-  -logfile=/dev/stdout: log statement dump file -msgtype=scm: message type to receive: scm, scm+, idm, r900 and r900bcd -quiet=false: suppress printing state information at startup -samplefile=NUL: raw signal dump file
-  -single=false: one shot execution, if used with -filterid, will wait for exactly one packet from each meter id -symbollength=72: symbol length in samples -unique=false: suppress duplicate messages from each meter
+  -logfile=/dev/stdout: log statement dump file -msgtype=scm: message type to receive: scm, scm+, idm, r900 and r900bcd -quiet=false: suppress printing state information at startup -samplefile=/dev/null: raw signal dump file -single=false: one shot execution, if used with -filterid, will wait for exactly one packet from each meter id -symbollength=72: symbol length in samples -unique=false: suppress duplicate messages from each meter